-Integrative Medicine and Pediatric Cancer Care
+Integrative Health and Pediatric Cancer Care

-MADISON - Integrative medicine brings together the best of alternative therapies and conventional medicine to keep the body as healthy as possible, even in the face of a major illness like cancer.
+MADISON - Integrative Health brings together the best of alternative therapies and conventional medicine to keep the body as healthy as possible, even in the face of a major illness like cancer.
 And, it can benefit both adults and children alike.

-How Integrative Medicine Can Help
+How Integrative Health Can Help

-"Integrative medicine is about keeping people as well as possible, because the healthier they are, the easier it is for the body to get through the challenging treatments," said Marchand.
+"Integrative Health is about keeping people as well as possible, because the healthier they are, the easier it is for the body to get through the challenging treatments," said Marchand.
 "Cure is fantastic, but there is so much more that happens to people when they are ill."

 "The health of the family is going to have a big impact on the child, and the health of the community around the family is going to have a big impact as well," explained Marchand.
-"That's why one of the things integrative medicine does is mobilize a team around the patient and family.
+"That's why one of the things Integrative Health does is mobilize a team around the patient and family.
 And not just the health care team that exists in the hospital, but a team of support people that exists in the larger community."

 Through American Family Children's Hospital, parents have access to an array of resources, including social workers, dieticians, Child Life staff, and groups such as PHOAG.